kernelwernel/VMAware/README.md

 <br>

 ## CLI tool 🔧
 This project also provides a tiny, but handy CLI tool utilising the full potential of what the library can do.
+It'll give you all sorts of details about the environment it's running under.

 <img src="assets/demo.jpg" width="500" title="cli">